zilishen/documentation/content/nms/installation/kubernetes/deploy-app-delivery-manager.md

 ### Upgrade Existing App Delivery Manager Deployment {#upgrade-adm-helm}

-If you've already deployed API Connectivity Manager and would like to upgrade to a newer version, take the following steps:
+If you've already deployed App Delivery Manager and would like to upgrade to a newer version, take the following steps:

 1. Repeat the steps above to: